Semi-Dirac and Weyl Fermions in Transition Metal Oxides: Abstract

 \section{Abstract}

 We show that a class of compounds with \textit{I}4/\textit{mcm} crystalline symmetry hosts three-dimensional semi-Dirac fermions.
-Unlike the known two-dimensional semi-Dirac points, the degeneracy of these three-dimensional semi-Dirac points is not lifted by spin-orbit coupling due to the protection by a nonsymmorphic symmetry --- screw rotation in the \textit{a-b} plane and a translation along the \textit{c} axis.
+Unlike the known two-dimensional semi-Dirac points, the degeneracy of these three-dimensional semi-Dirac points is not lifted by spin-orbit coupling due to the protection by a nonsymmorphic symmetry---mirror reflection in the \textit{a-b} plane and a translation along the \textit{c} axis.
 This crystalline symmetry is found in tetragonal perovskite oxides, realizable in thin films by epitaxial strain that results in a$^0$a$^0$c$^-$-type octahedral rotation.
 Interestingly, with broken time-reversal symmetry, two pairs of Weyl points emerge from the semi-Dirac points within the Brillouin zone, and an additional lattice distortion leads to enhanced intrinsic anomalous Hall effect.
-We discuss possible fingerprints of this symmetry-protected band topology in electronic transport experiments.
+The ability to tune the Berry phase by epitaxial strain can be useful in novel oxide-based electronic devices.

 Protected band degeneracy continues being a fundamental topic of interest to understand the physics of various topological semimetals, \textit{e.g.} Dirac, Weyl, and nodal loop semimetals~\cite{Herring_PhyRev1937,Burkov_PRB2011,Burkov_NMat2016,Bzdusek_Nature2016,Amritage_RMP2018,Burkov_ARCMP2018}.
 The guiding principle to classify these topological semimetals has been the presence of one or more symmetries that allow degenerate eigenstates~\cite{Chiu_RMP2016,Yang_AdvPhys2018}.
-Spin-orbit coupling (SOC) lifts the band degeneracies everywhere except at momenta where symmetry enforces that the matrix elements of the SOC operator vanish~\cite{Allen_PhysicaC2018}.
+Spin-orbit coupling (SOC) lifts the degenerate eigenstates everywhere except at momenta where symmetry enforces that the matrix elements of the SOC operator vanish~\cite{Allen_PhysicaC2018}.
 Since SOC is present in all materials, the implication is that unless there is a special symmetry that protects the band degeneracy, the topological nodal semimetals exist in the theoretically-idealized case when SOC is zero.